 Elissa holds an MBA from the Ivey School of Business and applies her business acumen and fundraising experience in her position on the Board of Directors of the Association of Fundraising Professionals (Toronto Chapter).
 As a thought leader on innovative trends in the not-for-profit sector, Elissa developed and teaches “Entrepreneurial Fundraising” at Ryerson University.

 Vice President, Tides Canada Initiatives

 Margaret joined Tides Canada in May 2010 to provide oversight for the operations of Tides Canada Initiatives (TCI), home to nearly 40 of the country’s leading environmental and social justice projects.
-With 25 years experience in diverse business and community settings, she brings legal, process and fiscal discipline to TCI plus expertise in family philanthropy and charity law.
-Having created her own business, Margaret also has hands-on experience in the day-to-day challenges of running an early-stage entrepreneurship.
+With 25 years experience in diverse business and community settings, she brings legal, process, and fiscal discipline to TCI, plus expertise in family philanthropy and charity law.
+Having created her own business, Margaret also brings entrepreneurial experience to the team.

 Prior to joining Tides Canada, Margaret was Director of Inclusion for the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games.
 There she managed innovative social sustainability programs including establishing a carpentry training program for at-risk inner-city residents who built ski racks, wheelchair ramps and other wooden items for the 2010 Games.

 Chief Financial Officer

 Jeff provides strategic leadership for Finance and Human Resources at Tides Canada.
 He draws on his 20 years as a Certified General Accountant operating in executive roles for a diverse set of business, government, First Nations, and not-for-profit organizations.